-Sift about 1/4 of flour mixture over whites; fold in gently.
+Sift about 1/4 of the flour mixture over whites; fold in gently.

 Repeat, folding in remaining flour by fourths.

-Pour batter into ungreased 10-inch tube pan and bake in 375° F. oven for 35 to 40 minutes or until done.
-Cake will bounce back when gently pressed with a fork.
+Pour batter into an ungreased 10-inch tube pan and bake in 375° F. oven for 35 to 40 minutes or until done.
+The cake will bounce back when gently pressed with a fork.

 Invert cake in pan.
 A long-necked bottle is good for this.
-Once cake is cool, remove from pan.
+Once the cake is cool, remove it from the pan.